About Referred Caregivers

 How do you screen caregivers?

-All caregivers registered with TenderCare Services undergo the following screening process:
+All caregivers registered with TenderCare Services undergo the following screening processes in accordance with our nurse registry license under Florida Agency for Health Care Administration:

 Companion Caregivers:

-- Fitness to work and physical signed by a physician – ensures that the caregiver is fit to work and free from communicable disease
+• Fitness to work and physical signed by a physician – ensuring the caregiver is free from communicable diseases

-- Proof of ‘Assistance with the Self Administration of Medications’ training.
+• Proof of ‘Assistance with the Self Administration of Medication’ training

-*Many caregivers have also gained additional training and have certification in areas such as Alzheimer’s care, medication assistance, domestic abuse and other disciplines relating to in-home care.
-If clients have the need for a caregiver with specific experience or training, TenderCare Services will make every effort to refer caregivers accordingly.
+Many caregivers have also gained additional training and have certification in areas such as Alzheimer’s care, medication assistance, domestic abuse, and other disciplines relating to in-home care.
+If clients need a caregiver with specific experience or training, TenderCare Services will facilitate caregiver referrals accordingly.

-TenderCare Services refer work to the following caregiver classes:
+TenderCare Services can refer clients to the following caregiver classes:

-Companions (aka Homemakers) – Companions can assist clients with all ‘hands off’ care needs, such as light housekeeping (vacuuming, dusting, mopping, etc.), laundry, meal preparation, transportation, etc. Companions are not permitted, by the Florida Agency for Health Care Administration, to offer any hands-on care; this can only be done by a HHA, CNA, LPN or RN.
+Companions (aka Homemakers) – Companions can assist clients with all hands-off care needs, such as light housekeeping (vacuuming, dusting, mopping, etc.), laundry, meal preparation, transportation, etc. Companions are not permitted (by the Florida Agency for Health Care Administration) to offer any hands-on care; this type of care can only be provided by an HHA, CNA, LPN, or RN.

-Home Health Aide (HHA) – HHA’s carry certificates with over 40 hours of training.
-In addition to general housekeeping duties, HHA’s are able to perform all aspects of hands-on ‘personal care’.
-For example, assistance with bathing, toileting, hair and skin care.
+Home Health Aide (HHA) – HHAs carry certificates with over 40 hours of training.
+In addition to general housekeeping duties, HHAs are able to perform all aspects of hands-on personal care, including assistance with bathing, toileting, hair, and skincare.

-Certified Nursing Assistant (CNA) – CNA’s train to pass a state exam, which includes both knowledge and practical skill assessments.
-CNA’s must renew their license every 2 years and take ongoing refresher courses in order to maintain a clear and active license.
-CNA’s are able to assist with the same companion and personal care tasks a HHA can assist with, including bathing, toileting, hair and skin care and more.
+Certified Nursing Assistant (CNA) – CNAs train to pass a state exam, which includes both knowledge and practical skill assessments.
+CNAs must renew their license every two years and take ongoing refresher courses in order to maintain a clear and active license.
+CNAs are able to assist with the same companion and personal care tasks an HHA can assist with, including bathing, toileting, hair, skincare, and more.

-Registered Nurse (RN) – RN’s operate under their own license who can oversee the tasks performed by HHA’s, CNA’s and LPN’s.
-RN’s can provide assessments, make a nursing diagnosis, plan and implement care as well as being able to evaluate the effectiveness of the care being provided.
-RN’s can also provide medication management and wound care services on a ‘per diem,’ as needed or ongoing basis.
+Registered Nurse (RN) – RNs operate under their own license and can oversee the tasks performed by HHAs, CNAs, and LPNs.
+RNs can provide assessments, make a nursing diagnosis, plan and implement care as well being able to evaluate the effectiveness of the care provided.
+RNs can also provide medication management and wound care services on a per diem (as needed) or ongoing basis.

 Can we contact you if we have a problem or question?

 Absolutely!
-TenderCare Services operates a 24 hour on-call service.
-This phone line is answered immediately by one of the management team, 24 hours a day, 7 days a week.
-Put us to the test!
-Call us at 877-263-3570
+TenderCare Services operates a 24-hour on-call service.
+This phone line is answered immediately by one of our office staff who can assist you, 24 hours a day, 7 days a week.

 What are your rates?

-Rates depend largely on each individual’s specific care needs, their level of care and frequency.
-Because client rates depend on a number of these factors, we have to discuss rates on an individual basis.
-We are available 24/7 to discuss your care needs over the phone and to give you an estimate of the cost for the services you require.
+Rates depend on each individual’s specific care needs, level of care, and frequency.
+Since client rates depend on a number of these factors, we have to discuss rates on an individual basis.
+We are available 24/7 to discuss your care needs over the phone and to give you an estimate of the cost of the services you require.
+The typical, average costs of in-home care can be found in the Annual Genworth Survey.

 How many hours do I need?

-From as little as a one bath visit to full time live-in caregivers.
-Our management team are very experienced in setting up and managing private home care services and they will be able to determine the best schedule to suit both your home care needs and financial budget.
+You can secure services from as little as a one bath visit (1 hour) up to 24/7 care.
+Our management team is very experienced in setting up and managing private home care services, and they will be able to assist you in determining the best schedule to suit both your in-home care needs and financial budget.

 Is there a contract?